IshaJain05/saferoute-lite/README.md

 # 📍 SafeRoute Lite

 **Smart Connectivity & Safety Assistant for Travelers**
-A lightweight web app that monitors signal strength and location in real-time to keep travelers connected and safe — even in remote areas.
+A lightweight web app that monitors signal strength and location in real-time to keep travelers connected and safe, even in remote areas.

 ---

-## 🔧 Tech Stack
+## Tech Stack
 - HTML, CSS, Vanilla JavaScript
 - Web APIs:
   - **Geolocation API**